 The combination of thunderstorms and flooding is spring’s recipe for disaster.
-And because the weather is so unpredictable in spring, it’s important to prepare for it ahead of time.
-Here’s how to protect yourself, your family, and your property from severe spring weather:
+If early storms come down while the snow on the ground hasn’t melted yet, or when the ground is still frozen, the potential for devastating floods increases.
+And because the weather is so unpredictable in spring, it’s essential to prepare for it ahead of time.
+Follow these spring storm preparedness tips to protect yourself, your family, and your property from severe spring weather:

 Before a Storm

 - Create a disaster preparedness plan.
 Establish an outside meeting place and escape routes from each room in your house.
-Practice the plan with family members.
+Also, practice the plan with family members.
 Include your pets in the plan and make sure they wear an ID tag.

 - Make sure you and your family know how to turn off utilities and how to use a fire extinguisher.

 - Get flood insurance, which is not included in standard homeowners policies.
 Don’t wait – flood insurance policies take 30 days to go into effect.